starship/starship/docs/vi-VN/config/README.md

 ## Kubernetes

 Displays the current [Kubernetes context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) name and, if set, the namespace from the kubeconfig file.
-Namespace cần được thiết lập trong tệp tin kubeconfig, cài này có thể được thực thi thông qua `kubectl config set-context starship-cluster --namespace astronaut`.
-Nếu biến môi trường `$KUBECONFIG` được thiết lập, mô đun sẽ sử dụng cái đó nếu nó không sử dụng `~/.kube/config`.
+The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
+If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

 ::: thử thuật

-Mặc định, mô đun này được vô hiệu. Để kích hoạt nó, thiết lập `disabled` sang `false` trong tập tin cấu hình của bạn.
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.

 :::